How are today’s smartest connected cars using big data and connectivity to provide a truly tailored driving experience?

 July 23, 2019

-In 80s TV hit, Knight Rider, KITT was an artificially aware computer in the body of a robotic Pontiac Trans Am.
-It was pure sci-fi fantasy at the time, but some of today’s cars are more like KITT than perhaps anyone anticipated.
+In 80s TV hit, Knight Rider, KITT was an artificially aware (AI) computer in the body of a robotic Pontiac Trans Am, it may have been pure sci-fi fantasy at the time, but some of today’s cars are more like KITT than, perhaps anyone, anticipated.

 What are connected cars?

 Connected cars are those connected to the Internet of Things (IoT) – a collective term for the traditionally inert devices, such as fridges, washing machines or cars, fitted with internet connectivity.
-A connected car has internet access, and usually also a wireless local area network (LAN), which means it can share data with other enabled systems both inside and outside the vehicle.
-Connected cars generate up to 25Gb of data every hour, the equivalent of dozens of HD movies.
+A connected car has internet access, and usually also a wireless local area network (LAN), which means it can share data with other enabled systems, both inside and outside the vehicle.
+Quite surprisingly, connected cars generate up to 25Gb of data every hour, that’s the equivalent of dozens of HD movies.

-It’s difficult to talk about connected cars without also referring to autonomous cars.
-While they’re undeniably related, they are two different things; connected cars may have access to the internet but autonomous cars (or ‘driverless’ cars) are designed to drive themselves without human intervention.
-You may be able to use elements of remote handling in a connected car, such as parking assistance, but ultimately, it’s the human driver in control.
+It’s difficult to talk about connected cars without also mentioning autonomous cars, which, while undeniably related, are two different things; connected cars may have access to the internet but autonomous cars (or ‘driverless’ cars), are designed to drive themselves without human intervention.
+You may be able to use elements of remote handling in a connected car (such as parking assistance), but ultimately, it’s the human driver in control.

 So, how do connected cars make use of internet connectivity and the flow of data it enables?